-Medical case management is a voluntary program to help identify and coordinate covered services you or your baby may need.
-You must call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447) and choose the Hospital Program for this service, which is available through the Benefits Management Program.
+Medical case management is a voluntary program to help identify and coordinate covered services you or your baby may need once your baby is born.
+Call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447) and press or say 1 for the Medical Program to voluntarily enroll for this service.